-Our compensation practices continue to produce a mix of pay reflecting the objectives of our shareholders that management be compensated more towards variable at-risk pay (annual incentive plan; "AIP") and long-term stock incentives (long-term incentive plan; "LTIP").
+Our compensation practices continue to produce a mix of pay reflecting the objectives of our shareholders that management be compensated more towards variable at-risk pay and long-term stock incentives.

 Base Salary and Benefits

 The base salary is the fixed portion of each NEO's total compensation.
 It is designed to provide income certainty.
 In determining the base level of compensation for the Corporation's executives, weight is placed on the following factors: the particular responsibilities related to the position, salaries or fees paid by companies of similar size in the industry, level of experience of the executive and overall performance, and the time which the executive is required to devote to the Corporation in fulfilling his or her responsibilities.